opy2001/NYCU-VRDL-2025-Spring/hw2/README.md

 Name: 吳佩怡

 ## Introduction
-Digit recognition with Faster RCNN
+Digit recognition with Faster RCNN, implemented with ResNet-50 backbone with FPN.

 ## How to Install
 Clone the repository and install dependencies